takomo-io/takomo-docs/docs/hooks/custom-hooks.md

 You can also implement custom hooks using TypeScript.
 Make sure you have [TypeScript support enabled](../configuration/project-configuration#typescript-support).

-Place code for your custom hooks under `src` directory under the project directory:
+Place code for your custom hooks in `src` directory under the project directory:

 ```typescript title="src/debug-hook.ts"
 import {Hook, HookConfig, HookProvider} from "takomo"